SEO 2.0 Reality Check: What Works?

 5. Google is a dangerous monopoly and you have to find ways to get traffic from elsewhere.
 Yes you do.
 Every now and then Google threatens whole industries.

 6. SEO 2.0 is main stream.
 Yes it is.
-While most people do not refer to it as SEO 2.0, digital asset optimization is all over.
+While most people do not refer to it as SEO 2.0, social SEO and content SEO is all over the place.

-Similar holistic concepts have appeared: Findability or web design for ROI were some of them over the years.
+Similar holistic concepts have appeared: findability, inbound marketing, web design for ROI were some of them over the years.
 I tried to call it popularization.

 8. You don’t need 50k visitors from getting viral to become successful.
 You don’t!
-I’ve grown this blog without the likes of Reddit.
+I’ve grown this blog without the likes of Reddit or even Facebook.

-You do not need Reddit and the other anti-social sites that frown upon marketing related topics.
-Your 1000 true fans (and blog subscribers) are much more important.
+You do not need Reddit and the other anti-social sites that often ignore non-mainstream topics and opinions.